ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lgtv/README.md

 ## Usage:

 Install the adapter through ioBroker admin interface.
-In the adapter config input the ip adress of your LG WebOS TV.
+In the adapter config input the ip address of your LG WebOS TV.
 At first connection you will receive a pairing prompt on your TV screen where you should allow the connection.

 ### Polling